.

 KEVIN KING

-Kevin King was born in Roseville, Sydney, NSW in 1931.
-He became interested in country music after hearing Tex Morton singing ''Rocky Ned'' on the radio.
-A self-taught guitarist, Kevin entered various talent quests winning for himself a guitar as first prize on Radio 2CH, Sydney.
-In 1951 he entered the Tim McNamara Talent Quest and won a heat.
-Kevin teamed up with guitar picker Pat Ware playing many pubs, clubs, charity shows and radio programs.
-In 1952 he signed with the Regal Zonophone label and cut a couple of singles.
-One of the songs was the now famous old 78rpm, ''Rub-A-Dub-Dub'' backed by ''With This Ring I Thee Wed'', which sold about 20,000 copies.
-Moving to the Columbia label in the late 50s he recorded a number of singles and an EP with them until the early 70s.
+Kevin King, born in Roseville, Sydney, NSW in 1931, developed a love for country music after hearing Tex Morton sing ''Rocky Ned'' on the radio.
+A self-taught guitarist, he entered several talent quests, winning a guitar as first prize on Sydney’s Radio 2CH.
+In 1951, he competed in the Tim McNamara Talent Quest and won a heat.
+Teaming up with guitar picker Pat Ware, Kevin played pubs, clubs, charity shows, and radio programs.
+In 1952, he signed with the Regal Zonophone label and recorded a couple of singles, including the now-famous 78rpm ''Rub-A-Dub-Dub'' backed with ''With This Ring I Thee Wed'', which sold about 20,000 copies.
+By the late ’50s, he moved to the Columbia label, releasing several singles and an EP with them into the early ’70s.

-In the 60s he settled in Sydney and became resident singer with his band at the Texas Tavern, Kings Cross, entertaining American servicemen on R&R from Vietnam.
-He then moved to the Crystal Palace Hotel, in Railway Square, where he stayed for five years.
-From there he moved to the Regent Street Transport Club where he stayed for a further five years.
-This 11-year period was a boom time for country music artists.
-He worked with all the leading acts such as Cowboy Bob Purtell, Jan Kelly, Phil and Tommy Emmanuel, Kenny Kitching, Allan Caswell, Lee Brittan, Mort Fist (Erskineville Slim), Doug Castle and Terry Smith.
+In the 60s, he settled in Sydney and became the resident singer with his band at the Texas Tavern in Kings Cross, entertaining American servicemen on R&R from Vietnam.
+He later moved to the Crystal Palace Hotel in Railway Square, where he performed for five years, followed by another five years at the Regent Street Transport Club.
+This 11-year stretch was a golden era for country music artists, during which he collaborated with top names like Cowboy Bob Purtell, Jan Kelly, Phil and Tommy Emmanuel, Kenny Kitching, Allan Caswell, Lee Brittan, Mort Fist (Erskineville Slim), Doug Castle, and Terry Smith.

-In the early 1970s, Kevin was asked by Slim Dusty to join him and his family, Michael Cooke and Barry Thornton to travel to New Guinea on his show.
-In this era, he emerged as a studio musician in demand to play on tracks for Tex Morton, Johnny Ashcroft, Slim Dusty, Lionel Long, Buddy Williams, Gordon Parsons and Smoky Dawson.
-These sessions required Kevin to play rhythm and acoustic guitar, harmonica and Dobro steel guitar.
-In 1977 he was Inducted into the Tamworth Hands of Fame.
-In the late 1980s, Kevin returned to the studio to record an album, 'Kevin King Sings In Ernest', a 13-track recording saluting the music of Ernest Tubb.
-King has made compilation albums of his early 45 and 78rpm recordings of , which are available from his website.
-In 2007 Kevin King was elevated to the Tamworth Roll of Renown.
-Kevin King died in 2023.
+In the early 1970s, Kevin was invited by Slim Dusty to join him, his family, Michael Cooke, and Barry Thornton on a trip to New Guinea for his show.
+Around this time, Kevin became a sought-after studio musician, playing rhythm and acoustic guitar, harmonica, and Dobro steel guitar on tracks for artists like Tex Morton, Johnny Ashcroft, Slim Dusty, Lionel Long, Buddy Williams, Gordon Parsons, and Smoky Dawson.
+In 1977, he was inducted into the Tamworth Hands of Fame.
+In the late 1980s, Kevin returned to the studio to record the album 'Kevin King Sings In Ernest', a 13-track tribute to Ernest Tubb.
+He compiled albums of his early 45 and 78 rpm recordings, available through his website.
+In 2007, Kevin King was honored with induction into the Tamworth Roll of Renown.
+Kevin died in 2023.

 SINGLES